Balcón de Montezuma: Site Investigation

 This site was explored and restored between 1989 and 1990, by archaeologist Jesus Nárez.
 Based on the research, it is known that ancient houses found at the site—hut style with palm roofs—were built on top of the circular bases while their dead was buried under the floors.
 In the 1980s numerous human skeletal remains were found, both children and adults.

 Balcón de Montezuma is representative of small farming villages of the sierra that originated in the Late Classic period (600–900 CE) of Mesoamerican chronology.

 The site

 This site represents a village (400–1200CE) composed of around 90 circular bases distributed in two plazas; and is located in the Sierra Madre Oriental range, at an altitude of 1200 m above mean sea level.

 The site contains vestiges and architectonic styles of human groups that inhabited the Sierra Madre Oriental (Sierra Gorda) region and the Sierra de Tamaulipas, whose culture and the Mesoamerican profile shares features of the Huastec culture and the Southwestern United States.

-So far no representations of their gods has been found, nor it is known if any of the buildings functioned as temples.
+So far no representations of their gods have been found, nor it is known if any of the buildings functioned as temples.
 The original entrance to the site was via a large stairway of more than 80 steps located on the western hillside; it was built as an adaptation to natural limestone hill protrusions.